In this post

 Click here to see all the details and opinion of Garmin's GPS watch.

-Garmin has just made the Garmin Vivoactive 3 official, among other models in the Vivo range -Vivomove HR and Vivosport- Garmin is trying to separate its training models from the "life style" ones, which are more oriented to occasional sportsmen and women, but they do not want to stop having a sports performance worthy of a Garmin device.
+Garmin has just made the Garmin Vivoactive 3 official, among other models in the Vivo range -Vivomove HR and Vivosport- which I will discuss in another article.
+Garmin tries to separate its training models with those of "life style", more oriented to occasional athletes but that do not want to stop having a sports performance worthy of a Garmin device.

 It confirms quite a lot of what we expected after the filtration I told you about a couple of weeks ago, except for the possibility of playing music that Garmin inexplicably keeps leaving out.
 In exchange they offer NFC to start the launch of their Garmin Pay platform.
 I guess you can't have everything...